bytecodealliance/wasmtime/cranelift/docs/isle.md

 nothing about, e.g., Cranelift or compiler concepts in general.
-Rather, the generated code provides function entry points with well-defined signatures based on the terms, and imports the extern constructors and extractors via a trait that the embedder must implement.
+Rather, the generated code provides function entry points with well-defined signatures based on the terms, and imports the extern constructors and extractors via a context trait that the embedder must implement.

 When a term `T` is defined like